nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 9. A new `FindCommand` will be created (using the `Predicate` in Step 8) and returned to the `LogicManager`.
 10. The `LogicManager` will then call `FindCommand#execute(Model model)`.
-11. In the `FindCommand`, the `model#updateFilteredPersonList(Predicate<Person> predicate)` will be invoked, which updates the filter of the person list to filter by the given `Predicate`.
+11. In the `FindCommand`, the `model#updateFilteredPersonList(Predicate<Person> predicate)` will be invoked, which updates the filter of the `PersonList` to filter by the given `Predicate`.
 12. Lastly, the `FindCommand` will create a new `CommandResult`, which will be returned to `LogicManager`.

 The following sequence diagram shows how the find operation works: